 Law enforcement can’t effectively combat human trafficking if they don’t have all the information they need, and the current laws are helping traffickers cover their tracks.
 The bipartisan ILLICIT CASH Act gives law enforcement the tools they need to find traffickers and to hold them accountable.

 We need you to contact your U.S. Senator and ask them to support this vital legislation.
 Put a stop to corporate secrecy that fuels human trafficking.

-Note: Unfortunately, constiutents that live in Washington, D.C. have no representation in Congress and therefore cannot fill out the form.
+Note: Unfortunately, if you live in the District of Columbia you don't actually have a voting representative in Congress and therefore cannot fill out the form.